hangxdd/FRContent/README.md

 Install neccesary packages for frontend, navigate to project's 'Frontend' directory and run in terminal:
 > npm install

+Run migrations, to setup the database
+> php artisan migrate

+_Also put your TMDB API key in the 'Frontend' directory's .env file_

+### Running the project
+Start the backend from the project's 'Backend' directory:
+> php artisan serve

+Start the frontend from the project's 'Frontend' directory:
+> npm run dev

 ### Technologies used in this project
 > Laravel v11.x, Vue 3.x, Vite 5.x, MySQL, Tailwind CSS, @vladmandic face-api.js library.